-The building blends in with the natural landscape and the heavily treed site that is particularly strong along the verges of both Linnaeus Way and Daly Street.
-The architectural solution is a building which sits behind the treed street-scape, ensuring the dominance of the landscape, but also has a massing and detail which can be noticed through the leaves and branches to enable it to perform its’ role as a gateway building.
+The architectural solution is a building which is embedded in the treed streetscape, ensuring the dominance of the landscape.
+The structure also has a massing and detail which can be noticed through the leaves and branches to enable it to perform its’ role as a gateway building.
 The architecture expresses a subtle blend between technology and its softer natural surroundings.